Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 - First, go to the Developer tab and in the controls group and then click on insert.
 And from the insert drop-down, click on the button to insert it.

 - After that, it will show you the macros list from where you can select it.

 - Once you select the macro and click OK, you will get a button in the worksheet (you can change the text of the button to give it a meaningful name).

 6. Opening and Closing a Workbook

-Let’s suppose if you want to assign a macro to run while opening about the workbook.
+Let’s suppose you want to assign a macro to run while opening the workbook.
 You need to use auto_open as the name of that macro.